 Patrick Heide Contemporary Art, London

 Reinoud Oudshoorn (b.
-1953, the Netherlands) takes the language of painting and applies it to sculpture to form a bridge between the spatial illusion of a flat surface, the concrete reality of a physical object and the infinity of our imagination.
-His constructions with frosted glass combine the architectural and the contemplative, the natural with the illusionary.
+1953, Netherlands) takes the illusionary language of painting and applies it to sculpture to form a bridge between the spatial illusion of a flat surface and the concrete reality of a physical object.
+His constructions with frosted glass symbolise the contemplative and mysterious.

 Sophie Bouvier Ausländer (b.
 1970, Switzerland) eliminates, disrupts or perforates the structure of the objects she works with.
 Her small and large-scale waxed maps are covered with paint, then scratched and scribbled into with abstract shapes or grids.
 Sometimes recovered with paint drippings, they question the map as our vehicle of understanding, as a true representation of the world.

 Dillwyn Smith’s (b.
 1958, United Kingdom) delicate fabric paintings play with the alternation of front and backside, surface and stretcher.
 Moreover, Smith has been fully dedicating himself to colour and its metaphysical values in the purest form.
 From essences of pigments that he sprays and saturates into fabric and canvas to purely hand and pre-dyed fabrics.

 Caroline Kryzecki’s (b.
 1979, Germany) is interested in the disturbance of the viewer’s visual experience.
 A minimum of two layers of identical or similar parallel line grids form the basis for each drawing.
 Set against one another at a flat angle, with the degree of the angle also changing within certain drawings, the resulting moiré effect of symmetrical patterns is partly intended and partly the visualization of a chance outcome.